Applicability of Measurement-based Quantum Computation towards Physically-driven Variational Quantum Eigensolver: Measurement-based Hamiltonian variational ansatz

 According to the rules of HVA mentioned in Section \ref{section:2.1}, given the known form of the Hamiltonian of the Heisenberg model in Eq.~(\ref{eq:MBHVA-Heisenberg}), the construction of a native graph state requires three quantum operations: $R_{XX}$, $R_{YY}$, and $R_{ZZ}$.
 Owing to the limitation of physical implementation, we restrict the entanglement scheme to $CZ$ under the MBQC to quantitatively discuss the theoretical operation count and verify the feasibility of MBHVA.
 From Eqs.~(\ref{eq:Rxzx}) and (\ref{eq:Ryzy}), $R_{XX}$ and $R_{YY}$ can be transformed into a combination of single rotation operations and $R_{ZZ}$.
 For the construction of the HVA, once the Hamiltonian is known, the required operations for the system are determined.
 Subsequently, it is possible to obtain the ans$\rm \ddot{a}$tze for both CBQC and MBQC simultaneously, without the need to first construct a quantum circuit and then translate it into the MBHVA.
 In other words, MBHVA does not rely on a specific form of the quantum circuit and has greater versatility in designing quantum algorithms and optimizing quantum resources.

 The quantum circuit of the CBHVA and the graph state of the MBHVA for a system of $N=2 \times 2$ are presented in Fig.~\ref{fig:MBHVA-Heisenberg graph state}.
 The input state $|\psi_{in}\rangle$ should be initialized to the $|\Psi^{-}\rangle$ Bell State, according to Ref.~\cite{variational-simulation}.
-In MBHVA, the input state is initialized to the first qubits in the blue nodes, and their measurement patterns are shown in Appendix~\ref{appendix:B}.
+In MBHVA, the input state is initialized to the first qubits in the blue nodes, and their measurement patterns are shown in~\ref{appendix:B}.

-\subsubsection{Resource costs}
+\subsubsection{Resource costs.}

-In this section, we attempt to compare the operation counts of these two different schemes.
-As mentioned above, operation counts and qubit numbers are the two main aspects of the resource cost.
-In our proposed ansatz, the required qubit numbers are equal to the operation counts plus the size of the input state.
-Therefore, we focus only on the operation counts in the following discussion.
-Although the operation count represents only a part of the resource overhead, the MBQC may potentially exhibit significant advantages in certain scenarios.
+In this section, we aim to compare the required qubit number and quantum operation count during the execution process of these two different schemes.
+In our proposed ansatz, the required qubit number, including ancillary qubits, is equal to the operation counts plus the size of the input state while the required qubit number of circuit-based ansatz is fixed according to the problem.
+Thus, we can focus only on the operation count in the following discussion.
 The number of measurement operations in the proposed MBHVA is relatively easy to calculate.
 If the goal of the computation is to obtain the output state, the measurements of the output state can be ignored.
 In Fig.~\ref{fig:MBHVA-Heisenberg graph state}(b), the blue and yellow nodes require four measurements, the orange nodes require two measurements, and the green nodes require only one measurement.
-Further details are provided in Appendix~\ref{appendix:B}.
-Here, we only consider the operation count of the ansatz without the preparation of the input state because they can be the same for each ansatz.
-We first calculated the number of measurements required for adjacent particles $2\times 2+4\times 2+4\times2+3=23$ and then multiplied it by the total number of edges $2n(n-1)$ in the two-dimensional lattice.
+Further details are provided in~\ref{appendix:B}.
+We consider the operation count of the ansatz without the preparation of the input state because they can be the same for each ansatz.
+We first calculated the number of measurements required for adjacent particles $2\times 2 (\orangecircle) + 4\times 2 (\bluecircle) + 4\times 2(\yellowcircle) + 3\times 1(\greencircle)=23$ and then multiplied it by the total number of edges $2n(n-1)$ in the two-dimensional lattice.
 The measurement count for a one-layer MBHVA is $46n(n-1)$.
 When repeating $D$ times, the total number of measurements will be $46n(n-1)D$.